OffByNone/Omniscience/README.md

 					[ ] If property is known (ex. instanceid is almost always 0 and we can determine this) somehow display to user

-			[ ] Intelligently pick which icon to show - currently it shows first, probably choose biggest png [ ] Add ability to change device settings on settings tab [ ] Increase usability on smaller screen sizes - phone/tablet/desktop (phone would look like the panel)
+			[ ] Intelligently pick which icon to show - currently it shows first, probably choose biggest png

 		About Page
 			[ ] Make it